Participatory-Image-Archives/iiif-photoalbum/README.md

-# iiif-photoalbum
+# IIIF Manifests for SGV_10 Photo Albums
-SGV_10 Photo Albums Manifest
+The purpose of this repository is to develop a script that can generate [IIIF Presentation API 3.0](https://iiif.io/api/presentation/3.0/) resources for photo albums of the SGV_10 Kreis Family Collection.